habitat-sh/habitat/www/source/blog/2017-10-09-node-scaffolding-habitat.html.md

 You can use version numbers in these formats "5.0.0", "v5.0.0", "=5.0.0", ">=5.0.0", ">5.0.0", "<=5.0.0", "<5.0.0"

 * Write an .nvmrc in your application's root directory
-* Set the scaffolding_node_pkg variable in your Plan with a valid Habitat package identifier (i.e. your_origin/node/5.0.0)
+* Set the scaffolding_node_pkg variable in your Plan with a valid Chef Habitat package identifier (i.e. your_origin/node/5.0.0)

 What about if your application specifies different versions in different places?
 A Plan variable will take priority ov package.json and package.json will take priority over an .nvmrc file.